2022–23 Danish Superliga: Championship round

 Points and goals carried over in full from the regular season.

 Positions by round

 Below the positions per round are shown.
-As teams did not all start with an equal number of points, the initial pre-playoffs positions are also given.
+As teams did not all start with an equal number of points, the initial pre-playoffs positions from round 22 are also given.

-Relegation round
+Qualification round

 Points and goals carried over in full from the regular season.

 Positions by round

 Below the positions per round are shown.
 As teams did not all start with an equal number of points, the initial pre-playoffs positions are also given.

 European play-offs

-The 3rd-placed team of the championship round advances to a play-off match against the winning team of the relegation round.
-The winners earn a place in the Europa Conference League second qualifying round.
+The 4th-placed team of the championship round advances to a play-off match against the winning team of the qualification round (no. 7) in a single-leg tie, with the team from the championship round as hosts.
+The winner earns a place in the Europa Conference League second qualifying round.